 Read more: Top Berlin Attractions

-9. Dubrovnik Where to Stay
+9. Dubrovnik Where to Stay in Dubrovnik

 In the Middle Ages, Dubrovnik was Venice’s chief rival; the two city-states jostled for trade, power, and prestige.

 Consequently, lots of magnificent buildings and important monuments were erected during this time and the walled city became known as the ‘Pearl of the Adriatic’.
 Due to its former influence, its museums now host astounding collections of art and historical artifacts.
 As lots of idyllic beaches lie nearby for you to lounge on, any visit can be as relaxing or taxing as you make it.